jnz/udoom/README.md

         return (uint8_t*)ZONE_BASE_ADDR;
     }

 Make sure this block is large enough and does not overlap with any other DMA buffers.
+Also the SDRAM must be initialized and mapped to `0xC0000000` with:

+    BSP_SDRAM_Init();

+Otherwise the SDRAM is not accessible.
+Note that Doom 2 needs significantly more zone memory than Doom 1.

 Reading .WAD Files from SD Card
 -------------------------------

 A bunch of boilerplate code is needed to read data from SD card using FatFS.
-The code is located in `src/storage/*`.
+The code is located in `ST/STM32F7xx_shared/storage/*`.

 To mount the SD card, first initialize the SD driver and link it to a path: